azukipan/edricjohnnacpil/resume.md

 Machine Learning Course Completion Certificate - Issued by Stanford University on 8/2021

 TensorFlow Developer Professional Certificate - Issued by DeepLearning.AI on 12/2020

-## Activities
-Reviewer - International Journal of Human-Computer Interaction 2022

-Guest Editor - Sensors Journal Special Issue on Sensors and Sensing for Automated Driving

-Parallel Session Assistant - 22nd International Conference on the Science and Application of Nanotubes and Low-Dimentional Materials

 [Back](https://azukipan.github.io/edricjohnnacpil/)